Meitnerium: Chemical

 Meitnerium is the seventh member of the 6d series of transition metals, and should be much like the platinum group metals.
 Calculations on its ionization potentials and atomic and ionic radii are similar to that of its lighter homologue iridium, thus implying that meitnerium's basic properties will resemble those of the other group 9 elements, cobalt, rhodium, and iridium.

 Prediction of the probable chemical properties of meitnerium has not received much attention recently.
 Meitnerium is expected to be a noble metal.
-The standard electrode potential for the Mt^{3+}/Mt couple is expected to be 0.8 V. Based on the most stable oxidation states of the lighter group 9 elements, the most stable oxidation states of meitnerium are predicted to be the +6, +3, and +1 states, with the +3 state being the most stable in aqueous solutions.
+The standard electrode potential for the Mt(3+)/Mt couple is expected to be 0.8 V. Based on the most stable oxidation states of the lighter group 9 elements, the most stable oxidation states of meitnerium are predicted to be the +6, +3, and +1 states, with the +3 state being the most stable in aqueous solutions.
 In comparison, rhodium and iridium show a maximum oxidation state of +6, while the most stable states are +4 and +3 for iridium and +3 for rhodium.
-The oxidation state +9, represented only by iridium in [IrO_{4}]^{+}, might be possible for its congener meitnerium in the nonafluoride (MtF_{9}) and the [MtO_{4}]^{+} cation, although [IrO_{4}]^{+} is expected to be more stable than these meitnerium compounds.
+The oxidation state +9, represented only by iridium in IrO_{4}+, might be possible for its congener meitnerium in the nonafluoride (MtF9) and the MtO_{4}+ cation, although IrO_{4}+ is expected to be more stable than these meitnerium compounds.
 The tetrahalides of meitnerium have also been predicted to have similar stabilities to those of iridium, thus also allowing a stable +4 state.
 It is further expected that the maximum oxidation states of elements from bohrium (element 107) to darmstadtium (element 110) may be stable in the gas phase but not in aqueous solution.